MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-develop-with-visual-studio.md

 description: "You can greatly enhance the functionality of your InfoPath forms by extending them with managed code developed in Visual Studio 2012.
 You can then publish your forms with code to form libraries on SharePoint Server 2013."
 ---

-# How to: Develop with Visual Studio
+# Develop with Visual Studio

 You can greatly enhance the functionality of your InfoPath forms by extending them with managed code developed in Visual Studio 2012.
 You can then publish your forms with code to form libraries on SharePoint Server 2013.